 Loans and advances are initially recognised at fair value plus transaction costs directly attributable to the origination of the loan or advance.
 These costs are amortised over the estimated life of the loan.
-Subsequently, loans and advances are measured at amortised cost using the effective interest rate method, net of any provision for credit impairment.
+Subsequently, loans and advances are measured at amortised cost using the effective interest rate method, net of any allowance for expected credit losses.